 There are several ways to find out where Birmingham’s trees are located (hint: everywhere).
-That’s why we have used TreePlotter to develop a map.
+That’s why we’ve used TreePlotter to develop a map to plot the city’s many wonderful trees.
+We continue to update TreePlotter regularly with new or changed trees.

 It currently has only the street trees plotted, but more will be added as the survey continues.
 Double-click on the map to enlarge it.
 When you click on a specific tree, the eco-system services and information about that tree appear on a side panel.